| 2006 |

 | 2018 |

-LZTS2 interacts with the PI3K regulatory subunit p85 (identified by unbiased proteomics) and competes with the p110 catalytic subunit for p85 binding, thereby inhibiting PI3K/AKT signaling activation. |
+LZTS2 interacts with the PI3K regulatory subunit p85 and competes with the PI3K catalytic subunit p110 for p85 binding, thereby inhibiting PI3K/AKT signaling activation; this interaction is required for LZTS2-mediated suppression of tumorigenesis and radioresistance in nasopharyngeal carcinoma. |

 Cancer letters |